First Injection Molded Polymer Body and Metal Ironhead

 2004 – Wishon Golf 770CFE Irons

-Shortly after he started his own company, Tom wanted to go back to work on designing am iron model with a higher COR iron than his first attempt at this area of clubhead technology in 2000, the Snake Eyes Fire Forged Irons.
-While the Fire Forged thin face irons did prove it was possible to push the COR of an iron higher than had been previously seen, their COR of 0.805 was only marginally higher than the typical 0.780 COR of the majority of the investment cast stainless steel irons on the market.
+Shortly after he launched his own company, Tom wanted to go back to work on designing an iron model with a higher COR iron than his first attempt at this area of clubhead performance technology in 2000, the Snake Eyes Fire Forged Irons.
+While the Fire Forged thin face irons did prove it was possible to push the COR of an iron higher than had been previously seen, their COR of 0.805 was measurably, but only marginally, higher than the typical 0.780 COR of the majority of the investment cast stainless steel irons on the market.

 In addition, the Fire Forged irons were made with a high strength steel face that was produced with the same uniform thickness over the entire face area.
 Wishon’s experience with having designed variable thickness faces for various driver head models in the late 90’s also prompted him to speculate if the same type of ‘thicker center/thinner perimeter’ face construction could be utilized on an iron design to improve off-center hit performance.
 However, the challenge was how could the COR and off-center hit performance be improved for each iron in the set.
 From the 3-iron to the PW, loft increases incrementally by a total of more than 25 degrees.
 As loft increases, the impact force necessary to flex the face inward to achieve the higher COR decreases proportionally.